condor/j7w1/README.md

-# J7w1
+# J7W1

-TODO: Write a gem description
+A gem to send the push notification to mobile app via Amazon Simple Notification Service (SNS)

 ## Installation